-Jack’s Vermont sportscasting career began in 1971 in Rutland at WHWB-AM and then for more than three decades at WSYB-AM, where he continues to broadcast.
+Jack’s Vermont sportscasting career began in 1971 in Rutland at WHWB-AM and then for more than four decades at WSYB-AM until he retired in 2020.
 Statewide, Jack was well-known as the voice of University of Vermont Men’s Hockey and Basketball and Vermont Lake Monsters baseball.
-Besides on air duties at WSYB, he continues to be the voice of Rutland-area sports for the Northeast Sports Network.
+Besides on air duties at WSYB, Jack is also the voice of Rutland-area sports for the Northeast Sports Network.

 Bruce James, inducted in 2012

 Bruce James began his broadcasting career at a low power station at Lyndon State College in the 1970’s.
-He later leased and, in 1990, purchased the station that is now WGMT-FM in Lyndon.
-Soon thereafter , James added St. Johnsbury stations WKXH-FM and WSTJ-AM to the holdings of Vermont Broadcast Associates.
+He later built WGMT-FM in Lyndonville from scratch and was its first mid-day announcer for three years before having to focus on management and concentrate on the business side of things.
+Soon thereafter, James added WKXH-FM and WSTJ-AM in St. Johnsbury and WMTK in Littleton, NH to the holdings of Vermont Broadcast Associates.
 In 2008 , he put WJPK-FM (now WQJQ-FM) in Barton on the air and he purchased WMOO-FM in Derby and WIKE-AM in Newport in 2013.
 James also has a passion for baseball.
 He’s been a professional umpire since 1986.
 He also served more than 20 years on the Lyndon select board and is a former President of the VAB.

 Ken Jarvis, inducted in 2001